China dismisses worries over Turkey missile deal

 “The cooperation between the Chinese firm and Turkey is normal military cooperation between the two countries,” she told a daily news briefing in Beijing.

-“We hope that all relevant parties can objectively and rationally view this cooperation, and should not politicize normal commercial competition.”
+“We hope that all relevant parties can objectively and rationally view this cooperation, and should not politicise normal commercial competition.”

 Turkey has said it is likely to sign the deal, though its decision is not yet final.

-Turkey’s Defense Ministry said last month it favored China Precision Machinery Import and Export Corp’s (CPMIEC) FD-2000 missile defense system over more expensive rival systems from Russian, U.S. and European firms.
+Turkey’s Defence Ministry said last month it favoured China Precision Machinery Import and Export Corp’s (CPMIEC) FD-2000 missile defence system over more expensive rival systems from Russian, U.S. and European firms.

 The United States announced sanctions on CPMIEC in February for violations of the Iran, North Korea and Syria Nonproliferation Act.